Call For A FREE Consultation

 REASONABLE NUMBER OF REPAIR ATTEMPTS

-Lemon law basics dictate that a case can be pursued only after a “reasonable number of repairs” has been made, yet the defect still exists – or you’ve given a unreasonable number of opportunities to repair one’s vehicle during your ownership whether “repaired” or not.
+Lemon law basics dictate that a case can be pursued only after a “reasonable number of repairs” has been made, yet the defect still exists – or you’ve been given an unreasonable number of opportunities to repair your vehicle during your ownership whether “repaired” or not.

 But how many repair attempts are considered “reasonable”?
 California law doesn’t state the exact number of repairs.
-Let your attorney decide given your circumstance.
+Let your attorney decide, given your circumstances.
 It is a case-by-case situation.

 We recommend consulting with an experienced lemon law attorney to determine whether or not your vehicle meets this threshold.